-How to get to Temple Street
+How to get to CHI at Temple Street

-Temple St, Children’s University Hospital is based in a city centre location.
+CHI at Temple St, Children’s University Hospital is based in a city centre location.
 As there is no onsite parking, we give details below of a number of other ways you can travel to our hospital.
 We suggest you use public transport or taxis where possible.

 Travelways Commuter Centre